kartheekyakkala/RAG-using-llamaindex/README.md

 This repo provides implementation of RAG(Retrieval Augmented generation) using LlamaIndex

-Here we used LlamaIndex Framework and OpenAI's GPT-3 model to query over our documents.
+Here we used LlamaIndex Framework, OpenAI's GPT-3  and an open source llm model to query over our documents.

 Note: I have used LLmaIndex documentation to develop code, so some of the code has been used from the documentation.